NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 The best cordless snow blowers fall into one of two categories: single-stage or two-stage.
 There are also three-stage blowers available; however, these are limited to gas-powered tools and commercial applications.

-• Single-stage snow blowers, most commonly used for residential purposes, have a horizontal auger at the front of the machine that rotates rapidly to scoop up snow and throw it 15 to 25 feet through the chute.
+• Single-stage snow blowers, most commonly used for residential purposes, have a horizontal auger at the front of the machine that rotates rapidly to scoop up snow and throw it through the chute.
 One disadvantage of a single-stage snow blower, however, is that it isn’t suitable for gravel driveways.
 Its auger blades are too low to the ground and will pick up the rocks and throw them.

-Battery Power and Runtime
+Power and Runtime

-The runtime of a battery-powered snow blower is a key factor to consider when deciding on the best cordless electric snow blower for tackling a driveway, walkway, and patio.
+The runtime of a battery-powered snow blower is a key factor to consider when deciding on the best electric snow blower for tackling a driveway, walkway, or patio.
 Although most battery-operated snow blowers have a runtime that ranges from about 30 to 45 minutes, this depends on whether the snow is light and fluffy or heavy and wet.

 The heavier the snow, the more power required to remove it, which means a cordless snow thrower that usually runs for 45 minutes may run for only 30 minutes before the battery needs to be recharged.
 However, there are also snow blowers that use more than one battery at a time to increase the power and runtime of the machine.
 Shoppers will want to consider a dual-battery blower if there’s a lot of ground to clear.